SharePoint/sp-dev-docs/docs/schema/contenttypes-element-deploymentmanifest.md

 ---
 title: "ContentTypes element (DeploymentManifest)"
-description: This article with links defines the content types DeploymentManifest for SharePoint 2016, SharePoint Foundation 2013, SharePoint Online and SharePoint Server 2013.
+description: Provides a definition, elements and attributes for the ContentTypes element DeploymentManifest in Sharepoint.
 manager: soliver
 ms.date: 06/07/2022
 ms.audience: Developer